 I have suggested Mag International also put their projects on board the Global Development website to attract more donations without bank fees being lost...

+The approach to the clinic is full of welcoming plants and trees and a fish pond with fountain.
 The clinic is warm in winter, or cool in summer, there is a sofa if you have a friend or relative attending.
 The clinic is an unusual feast for the eyes.
 It is an art gallery with original artworks from Australia and several Asian countries, including Cambodia and Laos, and Bagan, the ancient royal capital of Burma, now Myanmar and home to thousands of temples.
 Want to know more about any of the artwork, please ask.
 I refer to my clinic as the Ian McConnell Room after the Broome artist featured inside...

 Bulk billing for X-rays and Ultrasounds and the Rockingham Medical Centre